JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/declarations_and_references.md

 Each [symbol](symbols.md) may be declared in zero or more places, for example:
 - JVM package is a symbol with several declarations (split packages);
 - C# partial class is a symbol with several declarations;
-- property key is a symbol possibly declared in several files simultaneously;
+- a property key is a symbol possibly declared in several files simultaneously;
-- Java local variable is a symbol with a single declaration;
+- a Java local variable is a symbol with a single declaration;
-- file is a symbol without declarations; it has only references.
+- and a file is a symbol without declarations; it has only references.

 Declarations are implementations of [`SymbolDeclaration`](upsource:///platform/core-api/src/com/intellij/model/SymbolDeclaration.java).